 - Components: fasteners, bearings, bushings, refueling and fuel systems

 - Control systems: landing gear

 - Cabin interior: seating, cabin lighting, drinking water systems

 - Satellites: antenna covers, bearing bushes, sliding elements

 Plastics offer many advantages that other materials do not.
 For example, plastics reduce manufacturing and operating costs.
 In general, plastic can be manufactured more economically than other materials.
 Plastics are also much lighter, especially compared to metals and glass.
 For instance, plastics are about 50% lighter than aluminum.
 Because heavier planes, like those made of aluminum, require more fuel to move, lighter planes, like those with plastic components, reduce costs, saving both money and energy.

 Plastics stand up in harsh conditions better than other materials.
 Unlike metals, they are resistant to corrosion and more impact-resistant than glass.
 Plastics also provide electrical insulation; in fact, some plastics have almost zero conductivity.
-On top of all these advantages, plastics allow superior design flexibility.

 Choosing the Right Type of Plastic